sabiwara/cmp/README.md

 [~D[2019-01-01], ~D[2019-06-06], ~D[2020-03-02]]
 ```

-`Cmp` will do the right right out of the box:
+`Cmp` does the right thing out of the box:

 ```elixir
 iex> Cmp.gt?(~D[2020-03-02], ~D[2019-06-06])